acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/xul-addons.md

 ### Adding the XUL Files ###

-Copy the contents of your `chrome` directory into `extension`, to get a directory structure like this:
+Copy the contents of the `chrome` directory into `extension`, to get a directory structure like this:

 <pre>